 How AR is Safer for Imaging in Surgeries Compared to Traditional Methods

 Diagnostic imaging has seen some of the biggest advancements in the last decade like ultrasonography, computerized tomography, mammography, magnetic resonance imaging, etc. Almost all surgeries require some or the other type of scans before incision.
 Even though imaging techniques have radically evolved, the imaging display remains as of the old generation.
-Surgeons have to give additional attention to fuse multiple images like CT and angiography into coherence to understand the patient’s condition.
+Surgeons have to give additional attention to fusing multiple images like CT and angiography into coherence to understand the patient’s condition.
 AR, on the other hand, superimpose digital data on physical reality.
 So, a surgeon executing a surgery and wearing an AR headset can visualise multiple digital images directly overlaid on the incision area.
 The image, data, and other vital signs of the patient’s anatomy are displayed directly overhead the surgical field.
 Thus, the surgeon need not get distracted from the surgical process to gather and process the information while performing critical surgeries.

 The potential of augmented reality to display images and other data about the patient concurrently can save a lot of human errors and save lives by reducing medical errors.
 Also, the entire surgical team operating inside an OT can have access to the simultaneous display of the patient data and work incoherence, thereby avoiding any communication gap.